agl-alexglopez/ccc/README.md

 ## About

-Currently all Containers provided by this library can be viewed in the [`ccc/`](/ccc/) folder.
+These containers are functional, but still a work in progress.
+A release version is not yet ready.
+All ontainers provided by this library can be viewed in the [`ccc/`](/ccc/) folder.
 More details on usage and design of the library is coming soon.